 But of course, he's so delusional, or maybe not so delusional.

-Maybe he just thinks that there should be a superclass in America that decides who should be president, not be president.
+Maybe he just thinks that there should be a superclass in America that decides who should be president, not be president, and talking about how civil liberties were violated if you text what actually happened.

-Trey Gowdy will be with us tonight on Hannity on the Fox News Channel.
+Trey Gowdy will be with us tonight on Hannity on the Fox News channel.

 Anyway, glad you're with us.

-800 nine four one Sean is our toll-free telephone number.
+Sean is our toll-free telephone number.

-Uh Sarah Carter's on the ground with us in London.
+Sarah Carter's on the ground with us in London.

-Greg Jarrett, the Russia hoax, the illicit scheme to clear Hillary Clinton, and uh yeah, frame Donald Trump.
+Greg Jarrett, the Russia hoax, the illicit scheme to clear Hillary Clinton, and yeah, frame Donald Trump.

 It's now less than two weeks away.

-Hannity.com, Amazon.com, thank you both.
+Thank you both.

 Let me start back in New York with Greg.

-Greg, your thoughts.
+Greg, your thoughts?

 I never saw Trey Gowdy.